adriannovegil/awesome-observability/README.md

 ## 12. Observability as a Service

+- [Mackerel](https://en.mackerel.io/) - A SaaS server monitoring service with an intuitive UI, optimized for the cloud era, that fosters a culture of team-based system monitoring/operation.
 - [Grafana Cloud](https://grafana.com/products/cloud/?plcmt=nav-products-cta1&cta=cloud) - Composable observability platform, integrating metrics, traces and logs with Grafana.
 - [NexClipper](https://www.nexclipper.io/) - NexClipper is Open Source software for Cloud Native monitoring and operation , especailly for Kubernetes, to support enterprise environments and integrate with Prometheus.
 - [Sysdig Prometheus](https://sysdig.com/products/monitor/) - Cloud scale monitoring solution with full Prometheus compatibility.